 For underneath your jackets I would recommend packing some layers, including a couple of long sleeve tops and a fleece/sweater.
 This will allow you to easily adjust your warmth as the weather changes.
 Here are some suggestions:

 Don’t stress too much about bottom layers, just make sure they are comfortable and practical for road tripping.
-I personally like wearing leggings or jeggings on road trips, as they are stretchy and can be worn both in the car, around town, and on hikes.
-Here are some options:
+I personally like wearing leggings, jeggings, or comfy jeans on road trips, as then I can transition from car, to around town, to hiking, and more.